nickpsal/quizGame/README.md

 # quizGame
 This is a simply quiz game.
 When it opens It loads the questions from quiz.dat file and shuffles them.
 So the order of the questions is random.
-You can add as many questions as toy wwnt seperated by comma. questions format :
+You can add as many questions as you want seperated by comma. questions format :
  {
         "question": "Questions",